 - Self-learning helps you develop your problem solving skills.

 - Self-learning is stress free.
 There are no exams, no deadlines.
 Only pure satisfaction and curiosity being answered.

 - You gain secondary skills that will help you advance your career.

 - Self-learning comes out of your personal desire to learn something new.
-Thus, you get a feel of accomplishment and get a purpose to learning.
+Thus, you get a feeling of accomplishment and feel a sense of purpose.

 So, how can you start learning by yourself?

 The first step to learning anything is to be curious about it.
 The desire to learn is what will keep you motivated to keep learning.

 Allow yourself to ask questions and be naturally curious about what learning experiences are interested in.
 Start your learning with a purpose.
 Ask yourself various questions:

 Do you know that when students are not curious enough, they tend to take in or absorb less information from the curriculum?
 On the other hand, if you are studying on your own through self-learning, this is entirely for your own benefit, where you are curious and ask the relevant questions to get through the course.

 You can learn more about how to find your curiosity and crave learning in this video:

 2. Set Learning Goals